Carlgo11/Teamspeak-docker/README.md

 1. Download this project. `git clone https://github.com/Carlgo11/Teamspeak-docker.git; cd Teamspeak-docker/`
 1. Change the name of `ts3server_config.ini.sqlite-example` to `ts3server_config.ini`
+1. In `docker-compose.yml` add `- ./ts3server.sqlitedb:/teamspeak/ts3server.sqlitedb` to the volumes list.
 1. Build the container. `docker-compose up --build`
 1. Connect to the TeamSpeak3 server using the host IP.
+You'll find the ServerAdmin token in the window that you started the container in.

 ### MariaDB (MySQL)